About Us

 Gregory Louis

-Gregory Louis is a husband and a father.
-Gregory is a former professional soccer player who is an early childhood educator.
-Coach Gregory is a student at University of Michigan (U of M) seeking a BS and MS in computer science/information system with a focus on software development and data sciences.
+Gregory Louis is a husband and a father to 2 beautiful young girls and is completely outnumbered in the house!
+Gregory is a former professional soccer player.
+He graduated from University of Michigan with a degree in Computer Information System with a focus on software development and data sciences.

 He was born and raised in Haiti and later moved to the Dominican Republic (DR) where he learned Spanish, his third language.
 He later learned English, his fourth language when he moved to the US.
-He learned a lot of it while playing soccer in San Diego.
+Gregory learned a lot of it while playing soccer in San Diego.
+Soccer truly is THE international sport!

 Godelièvre Louis